TL;DR

 Alacritty lacks any built-in collaboration features.
 Its design philosophy is centered on providing a high-performance individual terminal emulation experience.
 Users requiring collaboration would need to rely on external tools and methods, such as screen sharing, version control systems for scripts, or shared terminal sessions facilitated by other software.
 Alacritty's focus remains purely on the local user's interaction with the shell, without any integrated functionalities for team-based workflows or shared environments, aligning with its minimalist and performance-driven goals.

-Verdict: Warp stands out with robust, integrated collaboration features like Warp Drive and session sharing, which Alacritty does not offer.
+Verdict: Warp stands out with solid, integrated collaboration features like Warp Drive and session sharing, which Alacritty does not offer.

 Alacritty is explicitly designed around GPU acceleration, utilizing OpenGL ES 2.0+ to achieve optimal speed and low latency in text rendering.
 This is its defining performance characteristic, allowing it to boast 500 FPS capability and a reputation as one of the fastest terminal emulators available.
 By offloading rendering to the GPU, Alacritty minimizes CPU usage and ensures extremely smooth scrolling and instantaneous display of output, even under heavy load.
 This singular focus on GPU-accelerated rendering is the cornerstone of its performance-first philosophy, providing a raw, unadulterated speed experience.